-- Tendering for cleaning, electricity, audit - Increase in community services through extended school services and lettings which serve the local community and improve partnerships - The business manager is part of the shared Business team with Frank Barnes School for Deaf Children and has become the key link of support and thus improving both communication and effectiveness. - The Academy also makes effective use of budgeting.
-A budget for the year ended 31 August 2019 was approved by the Finance Committee.
+- Tendering for cleaning, electricity, HR, insurance - Increase in community services through extended school services and lettings which serve the local community and improve partnerships - The business manager is part of the shared Business team with Frank Barnes School for Deaf Children and has become the key link of support and thus improving both communication and effectiveness. - The Academy also makes effective use of budgeting and integrated curriculum financial planning.
+A budget for the year ended 31 August 2020 was approved by the Finance Committee.
 Expenditure has been controlled against this budget with any significant variances investigated and acted upon. - The Academy has maintained and developed as necessary procedures for assessing need, and obtaining goods and services which provide the best value in terms of suitability, efficiency, time and cost.

 These procedures were satisfactorily adopted to obtain the best possible quotes for goods and services